cyril279/cyril279.github.io/opensuse.md

 #### static ip:
 Use gateway ip for dns server address (& routing).

+**YAST!**
+Can invoke text-mode gui from terminal, and will help ensure that all is done right.
+`yast`

 CLI setup differs per service chosen
 **If Wicked:**